|

 So far, we've been surprisingly happy with our all-in-one laundry machine.
 After a year of use, there is a lot of good to say about it, but there are a few quirks that have come out in the past year that make it a little more than a throw-in-and-go machine.
 But the benefit of it being an all-in-one, is that you trade forgetting clothes in the washing machine for a bit of extra maintenance.

 There are a few tweaks that I'd make as GE improves its product design, and we'll get to those!
 Overall, I give this a 93% satisfaction rating on my end.
 This update is pretty meaty, as I'll go over some of the general maintenance and basic troubleshooting from what we've seen after our first year.
 For more on my initial impressions, how the technology works, and a little bit about the startup app, check out what I wrote last year.
+We did it!
+It's been two years since we went gas-free, a month since our meter removal, and now it's been a year since we installed and fully integrated our solar system into the network.
+Overall, I'm very happy with the results of these choices.

 The first year we went gas-free, our regional gas prices increased by 40%.
 Since I wasn't on gas any longer, that didn't touch us.
 Electricity prices increased as well, but not as dramatically.
 Now, we are paying the loan on our solar system, and we have eliminated much of our financial dependance on the energy we purchase by selling back most of our energy in the summer.
 While it may not seem connected to the library expansion... old house work is a little bit of a cross between a domino rally and "If You Give a Mouse a Cookie."
 I have a gas pipe that used to feed the boiler WAY back when this house still had radiators (far before my time).
 It's been capped and not causing any issues...
 Except it runs right where the bookshelves need to be.
 So, I set out to remove it.